 - What trends are occurring in the workplace or in our industry?

-There are many other questions or guidelines you can use to determine what topics or topics you should cover in your next safety talk.
+There are many other questions or guidelines you can use to determine what topics or topics you should cover.
 Keep topics useful, relevant, and timely.

 - Mine Health and Safety Administration